TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-helm.md

 ---
-title: "Launch Tyk Enterprise Developer Portal with helm chart"
+title: "Install Tyk Enterprise Developer Portal with helm chart"
 date: 2022-02-08
 tags: ["Install the portal with helm chart", "Tyk Enterprise Developer Portal"]
-description: "Guide for installing the Tyk Enterprise Developer Portal using helm"
+description: "Guide for installing the Tyk Enterprise Developer Portal in Kubernetes using helm"
 menu:
   main:
-    parent: "Launch the Tyk Enterprise Developer Portal"
+    parent: "Installation options"
-weight: 5
+weight: 4
+aliases:
+- tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/launching-portal/launching-portal-using-helm
 ---

 ## Introduction

-To launch the portal using helm chart, you need to take the following steps:
+To install the portal using helm chart, you need to take the following steps:

 - Create the `tyk-enterprise-portal-conf` secret
 - Specify config settings for the portal in `values.yaml`
 - Launch the portal using the helm chart

-This guide provides a clear and concise, step-by-step recipe for launching the Tyk Enterprise Developer Portal using helm charts.
+This guide provides a clear and concise, step-by-step recipe for installing the Tyk Enterprise Developer Portal using helm charts.

 ### Create the `tyk-enterprise-portal-conf` secret